Solution focused psychotherapy is a type of therapy that focuses on creating solutions, rather than the problems that lead people to seek help.

 Moreover, it believes that change is always possible and always happening.

-The therapist aims to help the client see how this occurring in their life and bring about even more positive change.
+The therapist aims to help the client see how this is occurring in their life and bring about even more positive change.
 The emphasis is on the future rather than the past.
 It uses specialised conversations that are geared toward developing the client’s vision of solutions and clarifying ways to achieve them.

 Here are a few of the techniques that might be employed: